nextcloud/documentation/developer_manual/app/info.rst

 id
 --
 **Required**: This field contains the internal app name, and has to be the same as the folder name of the app.
-This id needs to be unique in ownCloud, meaning no other app should have this id.
+This id needs to be unique in Nextcloud, meaning no other app should have this id.

 name
 ----